rodneyosodo/variational-quantum-classifier-on-heartattack/Notes/3findings.md

 ```python
 self.sv = Statevector.from_label('0' * self.no_qubit)
 ```
-2. We use a higher order feature map, `ZZFeaturemap, ZFeaturemap and PauliFeaturemap` and specify the number of qubits and also how many repetions we want, 1, 3, 5.
+2. We use a higher order feature map, `ZZFeaturemap, ZFeaturemap` and `PauliFeaturemap` and specify the number of qubits and also how many repetitions we want: 1, 3, 5.

-3. We specify the variational from as `RealAmplitude` and specify the number of qubits and also how many repetions we want, 1, 2, 4.
+3. We specify the variational form as `RealAmplitudes` and specify the number of qubits and also how many repetitions we want: 1, 2, 4.

 4. We then combine our feature map to the variational quantum circuit.
 `ZZfeaturemap and RealAmplitudes both with a depth of 1`